saiajaym/CheatSheets/Tmux.md

 Copy paste

-    cmnd , [, then scroll to the required pos, then cntrl+space to select, alt+w to copy cmnt , ] to paste
+    cmnd , [, then scroll to the required pos, then cntrl+space to select, cntrl+w to copy cmnt , ] to paste